smart-on-fhir/health-cards/docs/index.md

 ## Presenting Health Cards to a Verifier

 In this step, the verifier asks the user to share a COVID-19 result.
 The overall flow is similar to ["Connect Health Wallet to Issuer account"](#connect-health-wallet-to-issuer-account) above, in that it follows the DID SIOP protocol.

+The `id_token_encrypted_response_*` parameters in the SIOP Request Object are optional and, if present, signal that the VCs presented by the Health Wallet should be encrypted, not just signed.

 ### Initiate the Presentation